ben-clem/node-messenger/README.md

 - Ressource access control

-  - **MISSING:** user can only see and post to channels when he is a member or the owner
+  - **MISSING:** users can only see and post to channels when they are a member or the owner
   - **MISSING:** appropriate HTTP response code and message.

 - Invite users to channels